 A right of extension, in terms of Section 25 of the Sectional Titles Act (95 of 1986), allows the developer of a sectional title scheme to reserve a right in its favour, to erect further phases to the development, within a stipulated period and for its personal account, further buildings or extensions on a specified section of the common property, and to divide these buildings into sections.
-This clause should be specifically dealt with in the deed of sale, particularly by purchasers of a section in a scheme.
+This clause should be specifically dealt with in the deed of sale.
 The purchaser needs to be advised and made aware as to whether the developer has or does not have a right of extension in terms of the sale agreement.